ctxcode/phpbench/README.md

 # PhpBench (WIP)

-`phpbench` is a tool to see how much milliseconds each line of code takes within a certain file.
+`phpbench` is a tool to see how many milliseconds each line of code takes within a certain file.

 ## Install